IndexNow: How Instant Indexing Works (and How to Set It Up) 2026

 How IndexNow relates to platform choice

-A strong blog platform should not only support discovery.
-It should also support:
+A strong blog platform should support:

-• Fast page delivery
+• Fast page delivery (90+ Lighthouse, automatic)

-• Clean metadata handling
+• Clean canonical and metadata handling

 • Low-maintenance publishing workflows